aip-dev/aip.dev/aip/general/0154/aip.md

 Strong ETags **must** and weak ETags **should** be guaranteed to change if any properties on the resource change that are directly mutable by the client.
+Additionally, strong ETags **should** be guaranteed to change if the resource's representation changes in a meaningful way (meaning the new representation is not equivalent to the old one).

 ## Further reading